Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The edit type `ACTIVE_CHOOSE_PASSIVE_NONE` is only valid for many to many relationships.
 * The edit type `ACTIVE_EDIT_PASSIVE_NONE` is only valid for many to many relationships.
-* Entities with soft-deleteable need a remove cascade for any incoming one-to-one relationships.
-See [this issue](https://github.com/Atlantic18/DoctrineExtensions/issues/936) for more information.

 #### Many to one relationship